A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Proposed method

-\subsection{Parameters and Details}
+\subsection{Parameters and details}

-As in~\cite{liang2024BPLCOSD}, the BP-LCOSD algorithm has a few parameters that influence the decoding performance and the computational complexity.
-The three most important ones are the maximum iteration number $T_{\textrm{max}}$ of the BP, the constraint degree $\delta$ of the LCOSD, and the maximum list size $\ell_{\textrm{max}}$ of the LCOSD.
+We have now introduced the extended BP-OSD algorithm, which includes several parameters that can impact both decoding performance and computational complexity.
+Some of the most crucial parameters among them are: \begin{enumerate} \item The maximum iteration number $T_{\textrm{max}}$ and normalization factor $\alpha$ for the enhanced BP algorithm; \item The syndrome weight $\beta$ to adjust LLRs fed into the OSD algorithm; \item The maximum list size $\ell_{\textrm{max}}$ for the OSD algorithm. \end{enumerate}

-Additionally, we introduce two parameters, the BP normalization factor $\alpha$ and the syndrome weight $\beta$, to further enhance decoding performance.
-We employ the normalized min-sum~(NMS) algorithm for BP, a variant of the min-sum algorithm that normalizes messages at each iteration~\cite{poulin2008iterative}.
-The message from a variable node to a check node is normalized by multiplying it by the factor $\alpha$, while the message from a check node to a variable node remains unchanged.
-In the implementation, we use two normalization factors, $\alpha_1$ and $\alpha_2$, for the BP algorithm.
-If the hard decision of BP with $\alpha_1$ passes the parity check, the estimated Pauli error pattern is output directly.
-Otherwise, BP with $\alpha = \alpha_2$ is used, and the remaining tasks proceed as usual, as shown in Fig.~\ref{fig: framework}.
+The BP normalization factor $\alpha$ is used to normalize messages from variable nodes to check nodes in the Tanner graph.
+Specifically, we use the normalized min-sum~(NMS) algorithm for BP~\cite{poulin2008iterative}, where the message from a variable node to a check node is multiplied by the factor $\alpha$, while the message from a check node to a variable node remains unchanged.
+In the proposed decoding algorithm, we use two normalization factors, $\alpha_1$ and $\alpha_2$, for the BP algorithm. \begin{itemize} \item First stage (NMS with $\alpha_1$): \begin{itemize} \item Run the NMS algorithm with $\alpha_1$. \item Check if the estimated syndrome and Pauli error pattern are consistent~(see~\eqref{eq: syndrome}). \item If consistent, output the estimated Pauli error pattern and skip the second stage. \end{itemize} \item Second stage (NMS with $\alpha_2$): \begin{itemize} \item Run the NMS algorithm again but with $\alpha_2$. \item Continue with the remaining tasks as described previously (see Fig.~\ref{fig: framework}). \end{itemize} \end{itemize}

-Since the surface code is highly degenerated~\cite{iolius2024decoding}, we need to adjust the weight of the syndrome LLRs to balance the importance of the quantum information and the syndrome information before the soft information from BP is directly fed into the LCOSD.
-This is achieved by multiplying the syndrome LLRs by a factor $\beta$, i.e., (\ref{eq: concatenate}) is modified as
+The syndrome weight $\beta$ is used to balance the importance of quantum information and syndrome information before the soft information from BP is fed into the OSD algorithm.
+The balance is achieved by multiplying the syndrome LLRs by the factor $\beta$, i.e., \eqref{eq: concatenate} is modified as

-\subsection{Complexity Analysis}
+\subsection{Complexity analysis}